Liverpool: Ethnicity

 The city is also home to the oldest Chinese community in Europe; the first residents of the city's Chinatown arrived as seamen in the 19th century.
-The traditional Chinese gateway erected in Liverpool's Chinatown is the largest gateway outside China.
+The traditional Chinese gateway erected in Liverpool's Chinatown is the largest such gateway outside China.
 Liverpool also has a long-standing Filipino community.
 Lita Roza, a singer from Liverpool who was the first woman to achieve a UK number one hit, had Filipino ancestry.

 The city is also known for its large Irish and Welsh populations.
 In 1813, 10 per cent of Liverpool's population was Welsh, leading to the city becoming known as "the capital of North Wales."

 During, and in the decades following, the Great Irish Famine in the mid-19th century, up to two million Irish people travelled to Liverpool within one decade, with many subsequently departing for the United States.
 By 1851, more than 20 per cent of the population of Liverpool was Irish.
 At the 2001 Census, 1.17 per cent of the population were Welsh-born and 0.75 per cent were born in the Republic of Ireland, while 0.54 per cent were born in Northern Ireland, but many more Liverpudlians are of legacy Welsh or Irish ancestry.

 Other contemporary ethnicities include Indian, Latin American, Malaysian, and Yemeni communities, which number several thousand each.